Alexiush/LOGQ/README.md

 // Let's say we have some records about school students KnowledgeBase students = new KnowledgeBase();

-// There is a record about named Andrew in 7th grade students.DeclareFact(new FactStudent("Andrew", 7))
+// There is a record about student named Andrew in 7th grade students.DeclareFact(new FactStudent("Andrew", 7))

 // Also we know that if we have a record about student in higher grade we also have records about that student in lesser grades